UCLA-ECE209AS-2018W/Cong-George/README.md

  - At last, to implement our design, we are following a tutorial called **"Everything generates data: Capturing WiFi anonymous traffic using Raspberry Pi and WSO2 BAM"** to collect WiFi packet in Kali Linux environment.

 ## Reference
+**Shield: vulnerability-driven network filters for preventing known vulnerability exploits** **Network Traffic Classification using Support Vector Machine and Artificial Neural Network** **Deep Packet: A Novel Approach For Encrypted Traffic Classification Using Deep Learning** **Spying on the Smart Home: Privacy Attacks and Defenses on Encrypted IoT Traffic** **Is Anybody Home?
+Inferring Activity From Smart Home Network Traffic** **A Study of MAC Address Randomization in Mobile Devices and when it Fails** **On Security Vulnerabilities of Null Data Frames in IEEE 802.11 based WLANs** **Passive Taxonomy of Wifi Clients using MLME Frame Contents** **Passive Data Link Layer 802.11 Wireless Device Driver FingerPrinting** **Identify Unique Devices through Wireless FingerPrinting**